Integrable Deformations of Sigma Models: Bibliography and generalisations

 Poisson-Lie T-duality~\cite{Klimcik:1995ux,Klimcik:1995jn} further generalises non-abelian T-duality to models without manifest global symmetries, but whose equations of motion can be written in the form of a non-commutative conservation law

 Here $K_\pm$ are valued in the Lie algebra $\alg{g}$ and $[\cdot,\cdot]'$ is the Lie bracket of a dual Lie algebra $\alg{g}'$.
 The two Lie brackets $[\cdot,\cdot]$ and $[\cdot,\cdot]'$ satisfy a compatibility condition such that the vector space direct sum $\alg{d} = \alg{g} \dotplus \alg{g}'$ has the structure of a Drinfel'd double.
 We say that the model has a $\grp{G}$ global Poisson-Lie symmetry with respect to $\grp{G}'$.
-This construction includes models with $\grp{G}$ global symmetry, which corresponds to abelian $\grp{G}'$.
+This construction includes models with $\grp{G}$ global symmetry, in which case $\grp{G}'$ is abelian.
 YB deformations are examples of Poisson-Lie symmetric models.
-The dual Lie algebra given by $\alg{g}_\mathcal{R}$, the Lie algebra whose Lie bracket is the R-bracket~\eqref{eq:rbracket}.
+The dual Lie algebra is given by $\alg{g}_\mathcal{R}$, the Lie algebra whose Lie bracket is the R-bracket~\eqref{eq:rbracket}.
 Poisson-Lie T-duality is a canonical transformation, which implies that it preserves the property of classical integrability.
-Furthermore, Poisson-Lie symmetric models are renormalisable at one loop~\cite{Valent:2009nv}, a property that is also preserved by Poisson-Lie T-duality~\cite{Sfetsos:2009dj}.
-The first-order model on a Drinfel'd double leading to different Poisson-Lie T-dual models upon integrating out the degrees of freedom associated to different Lagrangian subalgebras was constructed in~\cite{Klimcik:1995dy,Klimcik:1996nq}, generalising earlier models on doubled space-times found in the context of T-duality~\cite{Tseytlin:1990va}.
+Furthermore, Poisson-Lie symmetric models are renormalisable at one loop, a property that is also preserved by Poisson-Lie T-duality~\cite{Valent:2009nv,Sfetsos:2009dj,Sfetsos:2009vt,Klimcik:2018vhl,Severa:2018pag,Klimcik:2019kkf}.
 For recent reviews on T-duality and its generalisations see~\cite{Thompson:2019ipl,Klimcik:2021bjy}.

+Current-current deformations of the WZW model preserving scale and conformal invariance, and their relation to TsT transformations and homogeneous YB deformations have been extensively studied, see, for example,~\cite{Borsato:2018spz} and references therein.
+The isotropic current-current deformation of the WZW model~\eqref{eq:lambda}, which in general does not preserve scale or conformal invariance, is related to the non-abelian Thirring model~\cite{Dashen:1974hp,Kutasov:1989aw}.
+The all-order in deformation parameter action was first constructed in~\cite{Sfetsos:2013wia}.
+This model and its generalisations are often called $\lambda$ deformations in the literature.